-Studies support the role of cannabinoids in reducing anxiety, decreasing pain and inflammation, controlling nausea and vomiting caused by chemotherapy, killing cancer cells, slowing tumor growth, relaxing tight muscles in people with multiple sclerosis, stimulating appetite, increasing metabolism, stabilizing hormones, mitigating seizures and much more.
+Studies support the role of cannabinoids in reducing anxiety, decreasing pain and inflammation, controlling nausea and vomiting caused by chemotherapy, killing cancer cells, slowing tumor growth, relaxing tight muscles in people with multiple sclerosis, stimulating appetite, increasing metabolism, stabilizing hormones, mitigating seizures, improving sleep and much more.

 Terpenes are naturally occurring aromatic hydrocarbons found in plants and animals.
 With over 50,000 terpenes identified, they are arguably the largest and most diverse class of organic compounds.
 They come in a variety of shapes and sizes, which contribute to the roles they play in our bodies.

 Over 200 terpenes have been reported in the cannabis plant.
 They are behind the plant’s scent, flavor, and color.
 Small terpenes are able to quickly and easily evaporate into the air when we inhale them with our noses.
 They are thus the most fragrant and responsible for the distinct ways different varieties of the cannabis plant smell.
 Large terpenes tend to be less fragrant and play a role in the plant’s color and the stickiness of its resin.